Top Tips For Keeping Your Guineas' Skin In Good Condition

 1. Bedding

-The kind of bedding that you choose for your guineas can affect their skin.
-Wood shavings / sawdust are not recommended, especially any that are scented (usually Lavender, Lemograss or Citronella) as these may cause allergies or skin sensitisation.
-Whilst shavings are great for absorbing urine, they can also absorb the natural oils from your guinea’s skin, leaving them more prone to skin problems.
-Dust / oils in the wood can also lead to respiratory disease that can be fatal to guineas, and irritating to their Humans.
-You only have to put your nose into a bag of shavings so see how strong the smell is, and your guineas have to put up with this every day of their life:( If you have long haired guineas, it can also get caught up in their hair leading to tangles if they aren't groomed daily.
+The kind of bedding that you choose for your guineas may affect their skin and respiratory system.
+Avoid products that are 'scented' as these can be treated with Essential Oils (often Citronella, Eucalyptus, Lavender or Lemongrass), and may cause allergies or skin sensitisation.
+Dust / oils in some woods may also lead to respiratory issues that can be fatal to guineas, as well as potentially irritating to their Humans.
+You only have to put your nose into a bag of shavings so see how strong the aroma is, and your guineas have to put up with this every day of their life:( If you have long haired guineas, it can also get caught up in their hair leading to tangles if they aren't groomed daily.
 Many guinea pig rescues will not rehome guineas where shavings are being used as bedding, as they have seen so many skin and respiratory problems caused by it.
-So what else can you use?

-- Equisorb / Jopack / Hippofan - 3 brands of Flax bedding designed for horses that comes in large bales.
-Dust-free, lovely and soft, very absorbent, economical to use and will reduce the volume of bedding needing to be recycled.
-More information about Equisorb can be found here.
-Use over a thick layer of newspaper.
-DO NOT USE LINCORE which is another type of Flax bedding - it contains Citronella Oil which is not suitable for guineas.
-Available from farm shops / riding stables and some branches of Countrywide Stores.
+Flax Bedding - usually designed for horses and comes in large bales.
+Dust-free, lovely and soft, very absorbent, economical to use and will reduce the volume of bedding needing to be recycled / composted.
+Use over a thick layer of newspaper and top up daily.

 2. Cleaning

-Cages need to be cleaned and thoroughly disinfected at least twice a week, especially when it is very hot or very cold.
-Damp bedding should be removed and replaced once or twice a day - depending on the number of guineas in the cage.
+Cages need to be cleaned and thoroughly disinfected regularly so they don't smell, especially when it is very hot or very cold.
+Damp hay should be removed and replaced once or twice a day - depending on the number of guineas in the cage.
+Guineas are very clean creatures, and should always have dry bedding available.
 When the weather is hot, bacteria, fungi and viruses can grow very fast, and in cold weather, damp bedding can freeze.
-Recommended cleaning products include:

-After bathing your guinea, always remember to put him back into a CLEAN cage!
+After bathing your guinea, always remember to put them back into a CLEAN cage!

 3. Environment